kolotum/flutter/CONTRIBUTING.md

    with triage, you are representing the Flutter team, and so you want to make sure to make a good impression!

-3. Help out as described in our wiki: https://github.com/flutter/flutter/wiki/Triage You won't be able to add labels at first, so instead start by trying to do the other steps, e.g. trying to reproduce the problem and asking for people to provide enough details that you can reproduce the problem, pointing out duplicates,
+3. Help out as described in our [wiki](https://github.com/flutter/flutter/wiki/Triage).
+   You won't be able to add labels at first, so instead start by trying to do the other steps, e.g. trying to reproduce the problem and asking for people to provide enough details that you can reproduce the problem, pointing out duplicates,